oraclize/docs/source/includes/_pricing.md

 ## Call fees

-Payment is part and parcel of the `oraclize_query` function call, and our pricing model is simple:
+Payment is part and parcel of the `oraclize_query` function call, and our pricing model is simple.
+It's composed of two parts:

 * a price in $ depending on the datasource used and the proof chosen (see table below).
 This $ price is automatically converted to Ether at the current rate when you call `oraclize_query`
 * a refund of the full `gasLimit` we are setting in the callback transaction (the minimum and default value is 200k gas)